model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

     and unsafe Rust certain features in unsafe rust (e.g. `RefCell`) get inferred incorrectly and will lead to a failing contract check.

-### History Variables
+### History Expressions

 Kani's contract language contains additional support to reason about changes of mutable memory.
 One case where this is necessary is whenever `ensures` needs to refer to state before the function call.
-By default variables in the ensures clause are interpreted in the post-call state whereas history variables are interpreted in the pre-call state.
+By default variables in the ensures clause are interpreted in the post-call state whereas history expressions are interpreted in the pre-call state.

 Returning to our `pop` function from before we may wish to describe in which